gottacatchenall/MetacommunityDynamics.jl/docs/src/index.md

-# EcoDynamics.jl
+# MetacommunityDynamics.jl

-**EcoDynamics.jl** is a package for simulation of ecosystem processes, specifically population and community dynamics on spatial graphs, written in the _Julia_ language.
+**MetacommunityDynamics.jl** is a package for simulation of ecosystem processes, specifically population and community dynamics on spatial graphs, written in the _Julia_ language.

 !!! info
-    Note that EcoDynamics.jl is still under development, and although the API is not expected to change a ton, we still do not yet guarantee it will remain constant until the first `v1.0` productoin release.
+    Note that MetacommunityDynamics.jl is still under development, and although the API is not expected to change a ton, we still do not yet guarantee it will remain constant until the first `v1.0` production release.

 # Installation